Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Faceted HyperSARA algorithm

-To solve a spectral sub-problem $c \in \{1, \dotsc , C\}$, different parallelization strategies can be adopted, depending on the computing resources available and the size of the problem to be addressed.
-We propose to divide the variables to be estimated into the two following groups of computing cores.
+To solve a spectral sub-problem $c \in \{1, \dotsc , \ncube\}$, different parallelization strategies can be adopted, depending on the computing resources available and the size of the problem to be addressed.
+We propose to divide the variables to be estimated among the two groups of computing cores.

+\begin{itemize} \item \textit{Data cores:} Each core involved in this group is responsible for the update of multiple dual variables $\mathbf{v}_{c,l,b} \in \mathbb{C}^{\ndata_{c,l,b}}$ associated with the data-fidelity terms (see Algorithm~\ref{alg:pdfb} line~\ref{alg:step:dual_data1}).
+Each sub-problem $c$ involves $\nband_c B$ such dual variables.
+These cores produce auxiliary variables $\widetilde{\mathbf{v}}_{c,l,b} \in \mathbb{R}^\nbpix$, each assumed to be held in the memory of a single core (line~\ref{alg:step:dual_data2}).
+Note that the Fourier transform computed for each channel $l$ in line~\ref{alg:eq:fourier} is performed once per iteration on the data core $(c,l,1)$.
+Each data core $(c,l,b)$, with $b \in \{2, \dotsc, \nblock \}$, receives only a few coefficients of the Fourier transform of $\mathbf{x}_l$ from the data core $(c,l,1)$, selected by the operator $\mathbf{\ndata}_{c,l,b}$ (line~\ref{alg:eq:broadcast_fourier}).